-This is the simplest form of business entity, and it is used by more than 70 percent of businesses in the United States, according to the Small Business Administration.
+This is the simplest form of business entity.
 With sole proprietorship, one person is responsible for all of a company's profits and debts.

 This entity is owned by two or more individuals.
 There are two types: general partnerships, where all is shared equally; and limited partnerships, where only one partner has control of its operation, while the other person or persons simply contribute to and receive only part of the profit.
 Partnerships carry a dual status as a sole proprietorship or limited liability partnership (LLP), depending on the entity's funding and liability structure.

 "This entity is ideal for anyone who wants to go into business with a family member, friend or business partner, like running a restaurant or agency together," said Sweeney.
 "A partnership allows the partners to share profits and losses and make decisions together within the business structure.
 Remember that you will be held liable for the decisions made, as well as those actions made by your business partner."

 A limited liability company is a hybrid structure that allows owners, partners or shareholders to limit their personal liabilities while enjoying the tax and flexibility benefits of a partnership.
 Under an LLC, members are protected from personal liability for the debts of the business, as long as it cannot be proven that they have acted in an illegal, unethical or irresponsible manner in carrying out the activities of the business.

 "A limited liability company offers more protections and separations to businesses than sole proprietorships and is a combination of a corporation and partnership," said RaShea Drake, B2B analyst with Verizon Business.
 "Your personal assets and company assets are separated in most cases, and your profits and losses are not taxed at the corporate level."